clarkdatalabs/aframe-NCAAB/README.md

 [D3.js](https://d3js.org/)

 ## Project Layout
-    ├── python                    # Folder for data generation script and data in csvs ├── javascript                # Folder for Aframe
+    ├── python                                   # Folder for data generation script and data in csvs ├── aFrame                                   # Folder for Aframe
+        ├── 2017_season_detailed_cleaned.csv        # the generated data from python that will be used by d3 ├── 2017_season_detailed_cleaned.xlsx       # to make sense of the csv by the programmer ├── index.html                              # the website is based here ├── js                                      # Folder for js files ├── script_for_aFrame_d3.js                 # Use d3 to build and manipulate a-frame
+            ├── script_for_aFrame.js                    # the original js file for manipulate a-frame without d3
+    ├── images                                   # Folder for images used for README.md
     ├── LICENSE
     └── README.md